shellhub-io/shellhub/agent/README.md

 - **Session Management:** The agent manages SSH sessions initiated by users, providing secure remote access to registered devices through the ShellHub web interface.

-- **Heartbeat and Health Checks:** The agent sends regular heartbeat signals to the ShellHub server, indicating its status and health, facilitating device availability monitoring.

 # Getting Started

 TODO